 CUET preparation tips for Commerce students:

-Arts students typically target BA programmes in History, Political Science, Sociology, Geography, Psychology, or Law (BALLB integrated programmes).
+Arts students typically target BA programs in History, Political Science, Sociology, Geography, Psychology, or Law (BALLB integrated programmes).
 Humanities subjects are content-heavy and require strong reading and retention skills.

 Recommended subject combinations for Arts students: